ant512/Woopsi/Woopsi/bonus/gadgets/dimmedscreen/readme.txt

   The DimmedScreen is intended to duplicate the faded effect employed in Ubuntu when it asks for a password before allowing a privileged operation.

-  The dimming effect is achieved using two rather hacky tricks.
-Firstly, the gadget's draw(Rect) *erases* the clipping rect before it does anything else.
-  This makes the gadget transparent, since trying to draw it allows all of the gadgets behind it to show through.
-After erasing the rect, the draw(Rect) method scans through the framebuffer, reads out the value if each pixel within the clipping region, halves the value of each of its RGB components, and writes the new value back.

   The DimmedScreen has a big limitation, which is why it is not part of the main library.
 If the screen sits above an animated gadget, that gadget will appear to freeze.
 This is because the screen only redraws itself when necessary,